Initiatives for Environment

 Initiatives by Hotel Operator

-MHM, the main operator of hotels owned by INV has been implementing various initiatives to promote energy savings and CO2 reduction related to hotel operations and to preserve biodiversity in the surrounding areas.
+INV and ICN, the main operator of hotels owned by INV have been implementing various initiatives to promote energy savings and CO2 reduction related to hotel operations and to preserve biodiversity in the surrounding areas.

 Various Initiatives for Energy Conservation and CO2 Reduction